BCars-SA/.github/profile/README.md

-# BCars SA
+# Bcars SA

 **Technology-First B2B Car Import Solutions**

-Based in Switzerland, **BCars SA** is redefining the European automotive trade.
+Based in Switzerland, **Bcars SA** is redefining the European automotive trade.
 We specialize in the direct import of new vehicles, serving as a vital bridge between global markets and professional garages.

 Unlike traditional importers, we place technology at our core.
 With over **20 years of experience** developing in-house software, we have built a robust infrastructure that automates, simplifies, and accelerates the vehicle sourcing process for our partners.